How to rotate a list in Python

 print(rotated)--OUTPUT--[4, 5, 1, 2, 3]

 This method manually rotates the list by moving one element at a time.
-The loop runs k times, and in each iteration, rotated.pop() removes the last element.
-That same element is then immediately placed at the beginning of the list using rotated.insert(0, ...).
+The loop runs k times, and in each iteration, it takes the last element and places it at the beginning.
+It’s a straightforward approach that clearly shows the step-by-step rotation process.

 Advanced rotation implementations